People Power (Hong Kong): Founding and 2011 elections

 The People Power was established in early 2011 after two legislators Raymond Wong Yuk-man and Albert Chan Wai-yip quit the League of Social Democrats (LSD), citing disagreement with leader Andrew To and his faction.
 About two hundred of their supporters joined them, leaving the LSD in disarray.
 Besides the defected LSD members, the party was formed by political groups including the Wong Yuk-man's Proletariat Political Institute, Power Voters supported by Stephen Shiu Yeuk-yuen, the owner of the Hong Kong Reporter, the re-grouped Frontier and the two pro-ROC organisations China Youth Organization and Democratic Alliance.

 Although considered part of the pan-democracy camp, the party was formed as the coalition to spite the pro-democratic Democratic Party who supported the 2010 constitutional reform package in the 2011 District Council elections,.
-The People Power claimed that the Democratic Party had already defected to the Communist Party of China and "sold out" the voters.
+The People Power claimed that the Democratic Party had already defected to the Chinese Communist Party and "sold out" the voters.
 The party filled in 62 candidates, many of them ran in the constituencies against both the Democratic Party and pro-Beijing candidates.
-Albert Chan gave up his seat in the Lai Hing constituency in Tsuen Wan District to spine the Democratic Party chairman Albert Ho Chun-yan in Lok Tsui in Tuen Mun District.
-The People Power failed in winning any seat but a seat in Fung Cheung where its candidate Johnny Mak Ip-sing did not spine the pan-democracy party.
+Albert Chan gave up his seat in the Lai Hing constituency in Tsuen Wan District to back the Democratic Party chairman Albert Ho Chun-yan in Lok Tsui in Tuen Mun District.
+The People Power failed in winning any seat but a seat in Fung Cheung where its candidate Johnny Mak Ip-sing did not back the pan-democracy party.
 After winning just one seat of 62 contested, Albert Chan admitted that the strategy had failed.
 Nevertheless, he insisted that the party would 'stay the course'.